ayushieee/ayushieee/README.md

 - 💬 Ask me about my data analysis projects, my learning journey, or anything related to the world of data!
 I'm always eager to discuss and share knowledge.

 - 📫 You can reach me via email at ayushilenin23@gmail.com.
-Connect with me on LinkedIn: https://www.linkedin.com/in/ayushi-kaushik-053320264/, or connect with me on Instagram @ayushileninkaushik
+Connect with me on LinkedIn:(https://www.linkedin.com/in/ayushiiieee23), or connect with me on Instagram @yourmommassfavourite

 - 😄 Pronouns: She/Her